JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 But I needed [this first run](https://jalcocert.github.io/JAlcocerT/understanding-keystatic-cms/), then the second one [here](https://jalcocert.github.io/JAlcocerT/cms-for-static-websites/#keystatic-cms).

-The themes [landingpad](https://github.com/JAlcocerT/landingpad) and mizar helped a lot.
+The themes [landingpad](https://github.com/JAlcocerT/landingpad) and mizar with its CMS integrated (keystaticCMS) helped a lot.

 When you deploy the static site, the `whateverdomain.com/keystatic` path will still be there: